spacedecentral/Coral/CODE_OF_CONDUCT.md

 ## Scope

-This Code of Conduct applies both within project spaces and in public spaces when an individual is representing the project or its community.
-Examples of representing a project or community include using an official project e-mail address, posting via an official social media account, or acting as an appointed representative at an online or offline event.
+This Code of Conduct applies both within project spaces and in public spaces when an individual is representing the project or its community to outside entities.
+Examples of representing a project or community include using an official project e-mail address, posting via an official social media account, formal presentations at conferences or other events, or acting as an appointed representative at an online or offline event.
 Representation of a project may be further defined and clarified by project maintainers.
+Outside entities include other companies, governments, or individuals representing other companies or governments.

 ## Enforcement